dfinity/wg-identity-authentication/topics/icrc_25_signer_interaction_standard.md

 1. The relying party sends a `icrc25_request_permissions` message to the signer.
 2. Upon receiving the message, the signer first checks if it can process the message.
     - If the request version is not supported by the signer, the signer sends a response with an error back to the relying party.
-3. The signer removes any unrecognized scopes from the list of requested scopes.
+3. The signer removes any unrecognized scopes from the array of requested scopes.
 4. Depending on the session state the signer either skips or displays the details of the to-be-established connection to the user:
     - If there is an active session with the relying party, skip to the next step, otherwise:
         - the signer presents the details of the to-be-established connection to the user.
 If the user has never interacted with this relying party before, the signer should display information explaining that the user is about to establish a connection with a new relying party.